-Fair values for investment properties and residential properties held for sale are assessed annually and reviewed quarterly for material changes.
+Fair values for residential properties held for sale are assessed annually and reviewed quarterly for material changes.
 The fair value is assessed using the most recently available reports from qualified external appraisal services.
-These properties are appraised externally at least once every three years.
-The Bermuda properties were externally valued as at 31 December 2014.
+These properties are appraised externally each year.
+The Bermuda properties were externally valued as at 31 December 2017.
 Values are estimated using 1) the income approach to estimate the present value of discounted projected future cash flows using current rental values, assessed rental values or market rental values at a market discount rate; or 2) determined having regard to recent market transactions for similar properties in similar locations or where such information is not readily available, other valuation techniques such as the income capitalisation model are used.
 The methodologies and inputs used in these models are in accordance with real estate industry valuation standards.
 Valuation inputs include estimated rental value, rental growth rates, vacancy rates, discount rates, future operating expenses and terminal growth rates.